Chris Hohn

 Sir Christopher Anthony Hohn KCMG (born October 1966) is a British billionaire hedge fund manager.
-As of 2025, he is worth $11.2 billion.
+As of 2026, he is worth $14.1 billion.

 In 2003, Hohn established The Children's Investment Fund Management (TCI), a value-based hedge fund.
 Profits generated by the fund were initially proportionately allocated to The Children's Investment Fund Foundation, a registered charity in England and Wales.

-After a 2025 watchdog report indicated that between 2014 and 2023, Hohn had sent $553 million to U.S. political and environmental advocacy organizations, Hohn's foundation announced that it would stop giving money to U.S.-based groups, citing uncertainty about the U.S. policy environment governing foreign funding.
-He has been one of the largest funders of Extinction Rebellion, whose U.S. affiliate has called for "rebellion against the U.S. government for its criminal inaction on the ecological crisis."
-Hohn has also been a major donor to the Arabella Advisors network via the New Venture Fund and Windward Fund.

-He is known as an activist investor.
-He is an outspoken advocate of urgent action on climate change.
+He is known as an activist investor, and is an outspoken advocate of urgent action on climate change.

 Early life

 Christopher Anthony Hohn was born in October 1966 in Addlestone, Surrey, United Kingdom.
 His father Paul was a Jamaican-born car mechanic of European descent who moved to Britain in 1960, and his mother was a legal secretary from East Sussex.

 He was a pupil at St Paul's County Secondary School in Addlestone between 1979 and 1983, gaining 13 O Levels.
-He then attended the University of Southampton, from which he graduated in 1988 with first-class honours in accounting and business economics.
-He then briefly worked for Coopers & Lybrand to help cover his impending student loan repayments.
+He then attended the University of Southampton, and graduated in 1988 with first-class honours in accounting and business economics.
+He briefly worked for Coopers & Lybrand to help cover his impending student loan repayments.
 While at Southampton, a tutor advised him to apply for Harvard Business School, where he completed the Master of Business Administration course.
-He graduated in 1993 as a Baker Scholar, meaning he was among the top five percent of all graduates.
+He graduated in 1993 as a Baker Scholar, meaning he was among the top five percent of graduates.